noqdev/iambic-plugin-generic-git-provider/README.md

 # iambic-plugin-generic-git-provider
 Run iambic in a AWS lambda function with any generic git provider

+This plugin provides an entry point for AWS Lambda to to invoke the function `run_handler` to run IAMbic import functionality against a configured git repository checked out via https.

+Typically AWS Lambda requires either layer or container image to use external dependency.
+One has to build a container image with this plugin along with IAMbic core.

+To ease adoption, the official IAMbic container image wll include this plugin, so users do not have to build their own containers.

 # initial design

 # CEP 004 - Generic Git Provider Support